Sonoma County Hotels

 29 E MacArthur St., Sonoma

 Founded over a century ago as family estate, vineyard, and working ranch, this newly remodeled property is a bucolic, low-key-luxurious landing spot for visiting oenophiles.
-Each of its sixty-four rooms—which are nestled in private (socially distanced!) farmhouse-style cottages—is appointed with custom furnishings, cloudlike linens, art by local artists-in-residence, and in some cases: a stunning outdoor shower.
+Each of its 64 rooms—some are nestled in private farmhouse-style cottages—is appointed with custom furnishings, cloudlike linens, and in some cases, stunning outdoor showers or baths.
+The whole property is dotted with art.
 But the true beauty is in the grounds, which boast lush lawns and gardens, winding flagstone paths, verdant archways, and cozy firepits to unwind by after a day of tastings.
-Don’t skip the on-site dining at Layla (locals flock to this Mediterranean-meets-farm-kitchen spot every day of the week) or the spa, which offers an extensive menu of relaxing facials and massages featuring essential oils made from local flowers, herbs, and plants.
+Don’t skip the restaurant, Layla: Locals flock to this Mediterranean-meets-farm-kitchen for incredible cocktails, whole roasted branzino, hearty ribeye, and exceptionally friendly and knowledgeable service.
+They do an excellent breakfast, too—but if you’re looking for something quick on your way out the door, there’s also a coffee shop on the property that serves simple espresso drinks, matcha, chai, and scones.
+At night, MacArthur’s loungey bar is a great stop for a nightcap.
+The spa offers an extensive menu of relaxing facials and massages featuring essential oils made from local flowers, herbs, and plants.
+We loved the purifying “MacArthur cure” to clear a day…

 Montage Healdsburg